Undergraduate internships are offered every fall and spring semester. The deadline for application for spring 2020 is Tuesday, November 5, 2019.

-Each intern will conduct two interviews for an SOHP oral history project.
-The weekly seminars provide training in the art and methods of oral history, as well as space for reflection, synthesis, and analysis.
 Our interns are an interdisciplinary cohort of creative thinkers and sound practitioners of oral history.
-We encourage proposals for innovative ways to engage with oral history through performance, outreach, and education.
+We encourage them to propose their own innovative ways to engage with oral history through performance, outreach, and education.